obsidiansystems/obelisk/lib/route/docs/introduction.md

 #### Wait a minute, shouldn't I be matching on the route on the left?

 In many routing systems you match directly on the route input and break it down as required.
-This process can be fragile and has limitations.
-Additionally you are left on your own when comes to creating links in your application.
-Because there is no way to relate the structure of a route to anything, you have to manually build up routes again.
+However this often means that you are left on your own when comes to creating links for these routes because there is no way to relate the structure of a route to anything.
 If any of those routes change it can be a tedious and error-prone process to find and fix all the constructed links.

 Obelisk routes are bidirectional, which means the `Encoder` that you create works as both a 'pattern match' for incoming routes.
 The route types operate as a type safe mechanism for _creating_ links in